 B2 and A2: 6.5 degrees per second

 |Train||Larger ships: About +/- 70 degrees|

 B2 and A2: 10 degrees per second

 C: N/A (probably 10 degrees per second)

-Information about the Type C mounting is a result of my deductions from data presented in the sources below.
+1 Information about the Type C mounts in this table is the result of analyzing data presented in the sources below.

 2 The Aoba and Myôkô classes were refitted with B2 mounts during the early 1930s.

 3 C, B2 and A2 mounts were electro-hydraulically powered.